1st Belarusian Regiment

-1st Belarusian Regiment (1-ы беларускі полк, 1-asis Baltgudžių pulkas), officially 1st Belarusian Infantry Regiment (1-asis baltgudžių pėstininkų pulkas), commanded by Alaksandar Ružancoŭ, was a Belarusian unit formed mainly from Grodno's inhabitants in 1919 within the Lithuanian Armed Forces, which also participated in supporting the Independence of Lithuania during the Lithuanian Wars of Independence, therefore many members of this unit were awarded with the highest state award of Lithuania – Order of the Cross of Vytis.

 Background

 Aware of their weakness, Belarusian activists in the area of German occupation during World War I sought the creation of a federal state, primarily the restoration of the Grand Duchy of Lithuania in some form, or federation with Lithuania on other terms.
 These plans were abandoned after the creation of the Belarusian People's Republic in March 1918, but were revived in November in the face of pressure from the Bolsheviks.

+November–December 1918

-On November 27, 6 members of the Belarusian Council of Viĺnia became part of the Lithuanian Taryba.
-And on December 1, the Ministry of Belarusian Affairs was established in the Lithuanian government, headed by Jazep Varonka.
+On November 27, 6 members of the Belarusian Council of Vilnius became part of the Council of Lithuania.
+And on December 1, the Ministry of Belarusian Affairs was established as part of the Lithuanian government, headed by Jazep Varonka.
 The agreement also provided for the creation of Belarusian units in the Lithuanian army.
 This was of great importance to the Lithuanians, since at the time their army numbered only a little over 200 soldiers.
-The formation of the 1st Belarusian Infantry Regiment began in Vilnius, but in the face of pressure from the Bolsheviks it was moved to Grodno on December 27, 1918.
+The formation of the 1st Belarusian Infantry Regiment began in Vilnius on December 1, but in the face of pressure from the Bolsheviks it was moved to Grodno on December 27, 1918.